Spinoza’s Political Philosophy

 However, recognizing that Scripture does have a positive moral or political function in promoting justice and charity, one might wonder how much authority the clergy has in public matters.
-Spinoza's response is that “the right over matters of religion is vested entirely in the sovereign, and…the external forms of worship should be such as accord with the peace of the commonwealth” (Ch.
+Spinoza's response is that “authority in sacred matters belongs wholly to the sovereign powers ” (Ch.
 19, title).
-Like Hobbes, he embraces the Erastian position that religious law is realized “through the medium of temporal rulers” (19/219; cf. 19/222).
+Like Hobbes, he embraces the Erastian position that religious law is realized through the will of the civil authority (Ch.
+19).
 The crux of the single authority thesis is this: the sovereign is the sole civil and religious authority.
-Indeed, because piety consists in practicing justice and obedience, and because there is no standard of justice other than the will of the sovereign (19/220; EIVP37S2), Spinoza concludes that “no one can practice piety aright nor obey God unless he obeys the decrees of the sovereign authority alone to lay down how a person should behave with piety towards their neighbor, that is, to determine how one is obliged to obey God” (TTP 19, 242–3).
+Indeed, because piety consists in practicing justice and obedience, and because there is no standard of justice other than the will of the sovereign (19, 239ff; EIVP37S2), “it is also the duty of the sovereign authority alone to lay down how a person should behave with piety towards their neighbor, that is, to determine how one is obliged to obey God” (TTP 19, 242–3).
 The obvious, yet important, implication of the single authority thesis is that clerics are at best spiritual advisors with no real claim to political power.
 The problem of dual allegiances (divine and civil) is overcome, since the two authorities converge in the form of the sovereign.

 Spinoza punctuates his historical analysis of the Hebrew state by drawing four lessons about the theologico-political problem, three of which are relevant here.
-(1) Civil stability requires that ecclesiastical power be limited; (2) it is disastrous for religious leaders to get involved in speculative matters; and (3) the sovereign must remain the sole legislator.
+(1) Civil stability requires that ecclesiastical power be limited; (2) it is disastrous for religious leaders to govern speculative matters; and (3) the sovereign must remain the sole legislator.
 These historical observations support Spinoza’s principle of toleration, which I discuss below.